Why did you start Telora?

 The fellowship is not a loan, we don't take board seats, we don't charge any fees, and there are no restrictions on how you use this money as long as you treat it with respect to legitimately develop your startup.
 It gives you the freedom to bet on yourself while enabling Telora to become self-sustaining and fund more people over time.

-How is Telora different than YC?
+How is Telora different from an accelerator?

 Telora compensates for the additional risk at this earlier stage by investing less money, but more time and advice for the same price.